wazzywael/front-end-developer-challenge/README.md

 # Welcome to Thread the Needle!

-A project that returns the middle characters of any word!
+A project that returns the middle characters of a word!

 # Rules